umr-amap/centrafriplots/content/en/authors/liba/_index.md

 - People
 ---

-Moses Libalah is a Researcher at University of Yaounde I in Cameroon.
+Moses Libalah is a Lecturer and Researcher at University of Yaoundé I in Cameroon.

-He's been involved in the network since XXX.
+He’s been involved in the network since 2013, collecting data as one of the field botanist.
- ####